ACTG-ARL: Differentially Private Conditional Text Generation with RL-Boosted Control: A hierarchical framework for DP synthetic text generation

 \textit{\underline{Evaluation approach.}} For $d_{\text{JS}}^{f_0}$, since ground-truth features of $D_{\text{priv}}^{x}$ are unavailable, we perform five independent extractions and treat their \textit{average distribution} as ground truth.
 We then compute the Jensen-Shannon distance between each trial and this average, and average across all attributes.
 For $d_{\text{JS}}^{f_1}$, we compute the distance between $D_{\text{priv}}^f$ and $D_{\text{syn}}^{\tilde f}$.
 Finally, for $d_{\text{JS}}^{f_2}$, we compute the distance between $D_{\text{priv}}^{\tilde f}$ and the attributes extracted from $D_{\text{syn}}^{\tilde x}$.

 \textit{\underline{Results.}} We present ablation results on bioRxiv in~\Cref{fig:main-results-pipeline}.
 In \textbf{Stage 0}, the extraction error $d_{\text{JS}}^{f_0}$ is around $0.01$, confirming that LLM-extracted features are reliable.
 For \textbf{Stage 1}, we compare AIM and DP-FT as feature generators. \Cref{fig:main-results-pipeline}(3a) shows that AIM achieves a much lower $d_{\text{JS}}^{f_1}$.
 One key reason is that AIM, as a specialized tabular synthesizer, allocates privacy budget only to predefined attributes of interest, rather than across all tokens as in DP-FT.
 This avoids wasting budget on non-sensitive information (e.g., JSON grammar) or public knowledge (e.g. age groups), thus improving the privacy-utility trade-off.
-Finally, \Cref{fig:main-results-pipeline}(3b) shows that in \textbf{Stage 2}, DP-FT achieves a lower $d_{\text{JS}}^{f_2}$ than direct prompting.
-We discuss the drawbacks of direct prompting in detail in~\Cref{app:results-prompting}.
+Finally, \Cref{fig:main-results-pipeline}(3b) shows that in \textbf{Stage 2}, DP-FT attains a lower $d_{\text{JS}}^{f_2}$ than direct prompting; we defer further discussion to~\Cref{app:results-prompting}.

-Taken together, these ablations empirically confirm our \textit{optimal} configuration: a rich structured tabular schema ($\mathcal{S}_3$), AIM feature generator ($G_f$), and a DP-FT conditional generator ($G_{x\mid f}$).
-We henceforth refer to this configuration as \textbf{ACTG: Attribute-Conditioned Text Generation}, which establishes a new state of the art in DP synthetic text generation.
+\looseness=-1 Taken together, these ablations empirically confirm our \textit{optimal} configuration: a rich structured tabular schema ($\mathcal{S}_3$), AIM feature generator ($G_f$), and a DP-FT conditional generator ($G_{x\mid f}$).
+We refer to this configuration as \textbf{ACTG: Attribute-Conditioned Text Generation}, which establishes a new state of the art in DP synthetic text generation.

 We also provide a comparative error analysis across the three stages of ACTG.
 As shown in~\Cref{fig:main-results-pipeline}(3c), extraction error is negligible, while conditional generation incurs a larger error than feature learning, suggesting greater room for improvement in Stage 2.
 We will revisit this point in~\Cref{subsec:rl_exp}.